brimstone/workshop-nmap/5-options.md

 nmap Options
 ============

 nmap has a ton, TON, of options.
-Read more about them with `man nmap`, or [in the book](https://nmap.org/book/man-briefoptions.html)
+Read more about them with `man nmap` or [in the book](https://nmap.org/book/man-briefoptions.html)

 My favorite options are `-vv -oG scan.out -A`